michaelmarty/UniDec/readme.md

 This compiled version is compatible with 64-bit Windows.
 It a portable binary, so it does not need a conventional installation.
 Just unzip the folder, put it somewhere convenient, and click the GUI_UniDec.exe file in the folder to launch.

+## Tutorial

+You can watch a video tutorial on how to use UniDec here: [https://www.youtube.com/watch?v=e33JxgY6CJY](https://www.youtube.com/watch?v=e33JxgY6CJY).

 ## Licensing

 UniDec is distributed under a completely open source license.
 Our hope is that this allows UniDec to be